GH0STH4CKER/greet_api/README.md

-Here's the updated README with your request, featuring the support message with more emojis and markdown formatting:

----

 # 🚀 Deploy Your Python Flask API to Vercel

 Learn how to deploy your Python Flask API to Vercel in this simple, step-by-step tutorial!